Gunman kills two in livestreamed attack at German synagogue

 Chancellor Angela Merkel’s government voiced outrage over the attack on Yom Kippur and urged tougher action against anti-Semitic violence.

-Merkel visited a Berlin synagogue, outside which around 200 people - some of them holding Israeli flags and candles - held a vigil.
+Merkel visited a Berlin synagogue as around 200 people, some holding Israeli flags and candles, held a vigil outside.
 Merkel’s spokesman tweeted: “We must oppose any form of anti-Semitism.”

 Rifat Tekin, who worked at the Halle kebab outlet, said he was making a kebab for two construction workers when a perpetrator threw an explosive at the restaurant before shooting.